gofosu/kwaku-webpage/content/publication/constituencyservice.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = ""
-publication_short = ""
+publication = "In Press, African Affairs" publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Legislators are multitasking agents of citizens but operate with limited time and resources.
-They must make two important decisions regarding how best to use their time: (1) how to divide their time between the capital (for parliamentary work) and their electoral district (for constituency-related work) and (2) how much effort to dedicate to political representation, constituency services, and social gatherings in their constituency.
-The extent to which these nested decisions match constituents' preferences indicates democratic responsiveness.
-Yet we know little about African voters' views of these decisions.
-I use a conjoint survey experiment to investigate which legislator activities citizens value.
-I find that citizens prefer politicians to dedicate as much time to their electoral district as to the capital.
-At home, they value greater efforts in political representation *and* constituency services that focus on building public infrastructure.
-Citizens place less value on pledged support for personal transfers, casework, and social events.
-These findings have important implications for political representation and democratic accountability in the developing world."
+abstract = "Legislators make trade-offs when allocating their time and resources to their multiple tasks of representation, legislation, executive oversight, and constituency service.
+Furthermore, they must decide how much effort to exert or the balance to strike when undertaking a specific function.
+Existing research provides limited insights into citizens’ preferences over these multifaceted officeholder decisions in sub-Saharan Africa.
+I offer novel insights on citizens’ preferences using a conjoint survey experiment of Ghanaians to address this knowledge gap.
+My findings are threefold.
+First, I find that citizens put more weight on constituency-related activities than parliamentary work.
+Second, in the constituency, citizens value political representation activities more than constituency services.
+Third, they weigh public-good-oriented constituency services higher than private ones.
+The research contributes to our understanding of citizen-legislator accountability relationship in sub-Saharan Africa."

 abstract_short = ""